Gangezilla/housies-fe/README.md

 - Style the 'we dont have any reviews yet' box.
 - Loader
 - Errors
-- Change gradient of button to babay blue.
 - Style the review modal.
+- Google Analytics i guess.

+- Fix removeVisibleError function
+- Add a cleanup job to errors.